-A democracy is a system of government in which all the people of the state are involved in making decisions about its affairs typically through voting for the elected representatives to a parliament or similar assembly.
-Though strict separation of powers is not followed in India like in American sense but the principle of checks and balances exists as a part of this doctrine.
+A democracy is a system of government in which

+all the people of the state are involved in making decisions about its affairs typically through voting for the elected representatives to a parliament or similar assembly.
+Though in India strict separation of powers like in American sense is not followed but, the principle of checks and balances exists as a part of this doctrine.
 So no organs can conflict the functions of the organs, which constitute a part of the basic structure doctrine.
 Even by amending the Constitution any such amendment is made then the court will strike it down as unconstitutional.